Hi! I’m Sue Mitchell.

 10 Things to Know About Sue

 1. I grew up in the New Jersey suburbs, but my love of the outdoors sent me packing first chance I got.
-I moved out west and never went back…except for my summers on a lake in New Hampshire every single year, without fail.
+I moved out west and never went back…except for my summers on a lake in New Hampshire every single year, without fail (Update: Ugh!
+I failed in 2020 due to the pandemic.)
 We all have a physical home and a heart home.
 Sometimes they’re the same, and sometimes they’re not.
 New Hampshire is my heart home, but I’ve been living in Colorado for the last 27 years.

 2. I taught 28 years in the public schools.
 Most of that time I was a gifted education specialist — I somehow weaseled my way into a teaching gig where I designed my own curriculum and guided students through creative projects.
 This is how I honed my ability to simplify information and creative processes to make them feel manageable.

 3. A turning point in my life was training with Jill Badonsky to become a certified Kaizen-Muse Creativity Coach in 2010.
 See #4.

 4. I’ve spent 85% of my life avoiding, resisting, self-sabotaging, and procrastinating and the other 15% learning how to overcome these and helping others do the same using Kaizen-Muse Creativity Coaching tools.